 To Marinate the Eggs

 Place the eggs in a plastic bag and add the marinade to the bag.
 Why am I recommending a plastic bag?
 With a plastic bag, we don't have to use a lot of marinade to submerge the eggs.
 This marinade is used only one time for food safety reasons, so it’s most economical to prepare no more than the amount you need.
 If you use a container instead of a bag, it requires more marinade to submerge the eggs.

 Remove the air from the bag and use a clip or rubber band to seal the bag right above the eggs.
 This way, the eggs are completely submerged in the marinade.
 Refrigerate for 8 hours or overnight.
 You can rotate the eggs occasionally if you like.

 Remove the eggs from the marinade and cut them in half lengthwise to serve.
 Use a piece of string, fishing line, or cheese cutter (that's what I used here) to cut the eggs in half cleanly.
 Enjoy the eggs as a snack, in bento, or as a ramen topping.
 If you want to warm up the eggs, soak the bag in warm water to bring up the temperature faster.

 Keep the eggs refrigerated at all times.
+Do not freeze the eggs as they change the texture (except for the Tamagoyaki recipe).
 The ramen eggs will get saltier so take them out from the marinade after 12-24 hours (depending on your preference).
 Enjoy the ramen eggs within 3-4 days if your eggs are soft-boiled.
 If your eggs are hard-boiled, you can keep them in the refrigerator for up to a week.
 For food safety reasons, I recommend not reusing this marinade with new boiled eggs.
 You can repurpose this marinade as a seasoning sauce for your stir-fried or simmered dishes but use it soon.